300+ Spanish Slang Words from Around the World

 Literal meaning: Baby

 Puerto Rican slang is vivid and often descriptive, but one of its simplest words is nena (girl).
-This can reference almost any female, from toddler age up into adulthood.
+This can refer to any female, from toddler age up to adulthood.

-However, calling someone who is of advanced years, like someone’s mother or grandmother, this would be disrespectful.
+However, using this for a woman of advanced age, like someone’s mother or grandmother, would be disrespectful.

 ¡Te ves hermosa hoy, nena!
 (You look beautiful today, girl!)